 Councilman Berlucchi studied Government and International Politics at George Mason University after attending First Colonial High School.
 He also gained experience through Sorensen Institute for Political Leadership at the University of Virginia and the CIVIC Leadership Institute.

-Councilman Berlucchi was named as a Top Forty Under 40 by Inside Business, and served on the Virginia Beach Human Rights Commission and Community Development Corporation.
+Councilman Berlucchi was named as a Top Forty Under 40 by Inside Business, and served on the Virginia Beach Human Rights Commission and was recognized by the UNCF (United Negro College Fund) for his work to support historically black colleges and universities and to equip students of color with the resources necessary to transition into college, graduate and ultimately expand and diversify America’s highly educated workforce.
 He served as President of Hampton Roads Pride for consecutive terms and was recognized as one of Equality Virginia’s OUTstanding Virginians.

-Berlucchi is an active supporter of Green Run Collegiate, Hope House Foundation, United Negro College Fund, Virginia MOCA, the African American Cultural Center of Virginia, and Teens With A Purpose, and many other non-profit and community organizations.
+Berlucchi is an active supporter of many nonprofit organizations including: Green Run Collegiate, Hope House Foundation, UNCF, Virginia MOCA, Hampton Roads Pride, the African American Cultural Center of Virginia, and Teens With A Purpose.